 Sororities and Fraternities

-Since 2011, my involvement in the fraternity and sorority community has evolved from a passive observer to alumnae initiate of a Panhellenic sorority to roles as faculty advisor to multiple sorority and fraternity chapters on campus.
-Currently, I serve as the Executive Board Chairman (basically the head advisor) for one of my college's IFC fraternity chapters.
-In my role as an advisor and scholar, I've had the privilege to travel around the country and shadow dozens of sorority and fraternity recruitments, training seminars, social events (yep, I was that middle-aged woman lurking in the shadows of sorority formals), national conventions and conferences.
-I'm in the final stages of compiling my academic and ethnographic research into a full-length monograph titled It's Going Greek: How College Fraternities and Sororities are Shaping Relationship Culture in America--and Why that Matters for Everyone.
+Since 2011, my involvement in the fraternity and sorority community has evolved from a passive observer to serving in sequence as a faculty advisor to several sorority and fraternity chapters on campus.
+Most recently, I served as the Executive Board Chairman (basically the head advisor) for one of my college's IFC fraternity chapters.
+In my role as an advisor and scholar, I've had the privilege to travel around the country and shadow dozens of sorority and fraternity recruitments, training seminars, social events (yep, I was that middle-aged woman lurking in the shadows of sorority formals), national conventions, and conferences.
+I'm in the final stages of compiling my academic and ethnographic research into a full-length monograph titled Friends with Benefits: Sororities, Fraternities, and Relationship Culture on Campus.